-For instance, binary options offer quick gratification.
-As compared to the other trading avenues, with binary options, you can trade currencies in intervals of minutes and hours.
+As compared to the other trading avenues, with forex trading, you can trade currencies in intervals of minutes and hours.
 The advancements in Internet technology have also made the foreign exchange market a lot more accessible to people.
 The trick is to understand how currency trading works.

 For example, foreign exchange is a 24-hour market but it’s divided into the European, Asian and U.S. trading sessions.
 Although there is some overlap in the sessions, the main currencies in each market are traded mostly during specific market hours.
 Additionally, currencies are always traded in pairs.